-Advanced Surgical & Bariatrics of NJ, PA employs an expert team of doctors experienced diagnosing and treating bowel obstructions.
+Advanced Surgical & Bariatrics of NJ, PA, employs an expert team of doctors experienced in diagnosing and treating bowel obstructions.
 By feeling and listening to your abdomen — and using x-rays and CT scans — they can quickly diagnose and treat your bowel obstruction.

 Understanding Bowel Obstruction

 When your doctor diagnoses a bowel obstruction, it means that you have undigested food, fluid, and gas that can’t pass through your digestive tract normally.
 This condition can cause an infection in your digestive trac, along with other digestion problems like gastroesophageal reflux disease or GERD.

 The most common cause of bowel obstruction is due to adhesions.
 These tough, fibrous bands of tissues sometimes develop after surgery.
 Other reasons for a bowel obstruction include:

 - Volvulus where your bowels become twisted inside

 - Diverticular disease, in which small pouches in your intestine get infected

 - Gallstone ileus

 - A hernia

 After the initial diagnosis, your New Jersey doctor may request that you replenish your body with fluids and electrolytes like sodium, chloride, and potassium, especially if you’ve been vomiting.
 Your surgeon then decides which laparoscopic bowel obstruction surgery is necessary to treat your specific condition effectively.
 Depending on your condition, you may need: